5th Guards Rifle Division

 The 5th Guards Rifle Division was an infantry division of the Red Army in World War II.
 It fought at Kaluga, Orel, Moscow, Bryansk, Gorodok, and in Belorussia, East Prussia, and Kurland.

-On September 26, 1941 for their courage, bravery and heroism displayed in the Yelnya Offensive by order of State Defence Committee (NKO) number 318 of 09/26/1941, the 107th Rifle Division was transformed into the 5th Guards Rifle Division.
+World War II

+The 107th Rifle Division was reorganized into a Guards unit designated the 5th Guards Rifle Division on 26 September 1941, in recognition of its performance during the Yelnya offensive.
+The division included the 12th, 17th and 21st Guards Rifle Regiments, the 24th Guards Artillery Regiment and smaller support units.
+107th Rifle Division commander Colonel Pavel Mironov continued to command the 5th Guards.

 The division was withdrawn to re-form in the reserve of the Western Front in the area of Vyshny Volochyok.

+As part of the 49th Army of the Western Front, the division participated in the defensive battles near Moscow.
+The division operated successfully in the defensive operations and during the subsequent Soviet counteroffensive during the winter of 1941–1942.

 The division was part of the "operational army" in the following periods: 26/09/1941 - 22/04/1944, 28/05/1944 - 09/05/1945.

-In the fall of 1941 and winter of 1941-1942's as part of 49th Army Western Front, the division participated in the defensive battles near Moscow.
-The division successfully acted in the course of the Moscow counter-offensive and the subsequent general offensive of Soviet troops.

-On October 4, 1941 in the region of Mtsensk and, in the area of Bryansk Front, a Stavka order hastily concentrated reserve units, from which was formed 1st Guards Rifle Corps, which the division joined.
+On 4 October 1941 in the region of Mtsensk and, in the area of Bryansk Front, a Stavka order hastily concentrated reserve units, from which the 1st Guards Special Rifle Corps was formed, which the division joined.
 However, due to the worsening of the situation on the Western Front, the same day the division was reassigned to the 49th Army and its trains directed via Gorbachev to Sukhinichi.
-In October 5 Division began to advance to the Medyn to attack in the Yukhnov as well.
-In early October, the heroic actions of the division as it aimed to help the 49th Army confirmed the validity of the assignment of the division's Guards title.
+On 5 October the division began to advance to the Medyn area to attack in the Yukhnov area as well.

 By 1 November 1941, the division was with 49th Army, alongside 7th Guards Rifle Division and 60th Rifle Division.